 On 24 April, The Hague Academy celebrated its 10th Anniversary in a full-day conference with international experts, partners, alumni, comedian Greg Shapiro, designer Omar Munie and the Mayor of The Hague Pauline Krikke.
 Discussing peacebuilding, inclusive economic development and crisis response at the local level, as well as the impact of capacity development programmes, the conference served as an opportunity to reflect and share insights on trends and challenges in local governance.

-During her welcome, Director Cecile Meijs shared the story that led to the establishment of The Hague Academy for Local Governance.
+The Hague Academy Director Cecile Meijs welcomed the conference attendees by first sharing the story that led to the establishment of The Hague Academy for Local Governance.
 “It started as quite an adventure!” said Meijs.
 “Our proposal to ‘strengthening the regional economy in The Netherlands’ was awarded the second most innovative project and from there we never looked back!”

-Fast forward 10 years and in that time, the Academy has trained more than 5,000 people from no less than 85 countries.
+In 10 years, the Academy has trained more than 5,000 professionals from no less than 85 countries.

-Following the welcome from Meijs, Jamie Boex – a key decentralisation specialist and expert trainer at the Academy since 2008 – delivered the keynote address.
-In his remarks, he traced the history of decentralisation including its role in the Netherlands and its influence in America’s war of independence.
+Following the welcome remarks from Ms. Meijs, Dr. Jamie Boex – a key decentralisation specialist and expert trainer at The Hague Academy since 2008 – delivered the keynote address where he traced the history of decentralisation including its role in the Netherlands and its influence in America’s war of independence.

-The conference continued with a panel debate and audience Q&A. Four experts zoomed in on the themes of sustaining peace, crisis response, inclusive economic development, and capacity building at a local level.
+The morning wrapped up with a panel debate and audience Q&A. Four experts examined the themes of sustaining peace, crisis response, inclusive economic development, and capacity building at the local level.

 “Strong cities create strong nations, especially in a world where 75% of the world’s population lives in urban regions.
 This makes local governance — the tier of government closest to citizens — crucial to addressing today’s major challenges.”